getify/You-Dont-Know-JS/objects-classes/ch3.md

 point.printX();       // x: 21
 ```

-The ability for methods of the same name, at different levels of the inheritance hierarchy, to exhibit different behavior when either accessed directly, or relatively with `super`, is called *polymorphism*.
+The ability for methods of the same name, at different levels of the inheritance hierarchy, to exhibit different behavior when either accessed directly, or relatively with `super`, is called *method polymorphism*.
 It's a very powerful part of class-orientation, when used appropriately.

 ### That's Super!